7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 #### Single player Game to Hack / Mod

 - Graveyard Keeper - Apparently this already has mods.
+Also already labour a lot as it is, do not need a work simulator; Music is good!
 	- Speed increase
 	- Energy reduced usage
 	- Bigger inventory